adamhatton/john-breedon-bass-tuition-pp4/README.md

 - At the top of the account page is the profile form, which shows the user's account information along with some additional information fields that they can provide if they want to
 - The structure of the form is actually 2 forms in one: a `User` form and a `LearnerProfile` form.
 On pressing submit, both forms are validated, only username and email are required, other fields do not need to be populated but will provide validation errors if they are populated with invalid data
 - By default the fields are set to be disabled (via a crispy forms Layout), but if the user selects the Edit button the fields become editable via a script.
-They can cancel the edit it which will refresh the page and remove any changes they made
+They can cancel the edit which will refresh the page and remove any changes they made
 - If a user tries to submit some changes and receives validation errors, the page will reload and the fields will render as editable to prevent them having to enable the fields again
 - On successful submission a message is provided to say that the profile has been successfully updated